-Old passports are an area of Ephemera, which was never in high demand; this topic is a tiny but quite exclusive niche of collecting.
-Often their collectors are interested in travel, geography, politics, or a specific event in history.
-Some, obtaining every travel document they can find; others are more focused on a collection topic.
-In almost two decades, I have experienced many collectors from around the world.
+Old passports are an area of Ephemera which was never in high demand; this topic is a tiny but exclusive collecting niche.
+Often their collectors are interested in travel, geography, politics, or a specific historical event.
+Some obtain every travel document; others focus on a collection topic.
+In almost two decades, I have experienced many collectors worldwide.
 One fact is significant – it’s a male domain!
-From all the hundreds of collectors I have met (not all personally, of course), I have seen only a handful of women collecting old passports. reflections passport collectors market
+Of all the hundreds of collectors I have met (not all personally), I have seen only a handful of women collecting old passports.
+Reflections passport collectors market

 Each collector sets its price limit for items to collect.
 Some like to spend only a few bucks per item; others have deeper pockets and spend serious money.
-In my book, LET PASS OR DIE, I elaborated a guideline for the value of old passports, which shows the level of passion as a collector.
-Maybe we can call it even “collectors maturity”? reflections passport collectors market.
+In my book, LET PASS OR DIE, I elaborated a guideline for the value of old passports.
+If you are interested in the guideline – contact me, and I will send it to you.